johntango/CourseCreatorAgents/README.md

 # CourseCreatorAgents

-# Pub-Sub Capability And Tool Agent Approach
+# Two different approaches - Pub-Sub Capability And Agents-as-Tools Approach

 ### You should run Python 3.11 but NOT 3.12 or higher